25-MDDN242/time-based-media-jazzellelara/README.md

 To start with I made some slices in Adobe Illustrator, and exported all 12 slices as seperate images.
 I then assembled them in code to make a full circle.
 These slices will later be replaced with actual cake slices, but I want to sort out my code before full finalising my visuals.

 I then finalised my Madea clock, where the numbers change size and colour according to the time.

+I coded an if statement that make parts of the cake move out and dissapear on the first second of every hour.